sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 - Design self checking tests (for hardware control).
 - Use watchdog's (sw and/or hw implemented), and/or functions/devices heartbeats.
 - Implementation of recovery systems.
+- the software must indentify itself and its version, as a response of a command, or at reset of the system.
 - Follow design and architecture patterns:
     - SOLID principles
          - Single responsability principle.
 (SRP).